majad00/ex5601_openwrt_loader/README.md

 > [!WARNING]
 > Power loss during flash can brick the device.
-> Keep backups of important MTD partitions before flash
+> Keep backups of important MTD partitions before flashing

 ## Online Install
-Make sure internet connection is working on router, then use these commands, head to LUCI at port 8080 to finish installation
+If internet connection is working on router, use these commands, head to LUCI at port 8080 to finish installation
 ```bash
 cd /tmp
 wget \